fhumbertodf/dicionario/Textos6.md

 If your parents get a divorce, just be understanding.
 Know that they love you and that this is a hard time for them.
 It is a hard time for
-you too, but these things have a way of working themselves out in the end.Article #132 If my Fish Could Talk I have a goldfish.
+you too, but these things have a way of working themselves out in the end.*

+## 132 If my Fish Could Talk

+>*I have a goldfish.
 He swims around in his bowl all day.
 He looks bored.
 I look